-Steel hardenability has a big influence on shape changes (shrinking and growing).
+Figure 6: Hardness as a function of distance from the quenched end for 18CrNiMo7-6 and growing).
 Case hardening steel plants with modern computer controlled melting can specifically adjust the hardenability.
-It makes sense to require hardenability, grain size and purity.
+It makes sense to require hardenability, grain size, and purity.